 **You can find tapioca flour (aka starch) at your local health food store or online.
 It's always in the baking section.
 Bob's Red Mill is a good brand.

 ***Organic raspberry powder is a nice addition for a slightly pink cake.
 I have included a link in the blog post above for the brand I used.
 You can also use red natural food colouring or pomegranate powder for the colour.
+Or simply omit it if you don't have it.
+It still tastes wonderful.

 I've made these into cupcakes and they take the same amount of time to bake 12 cupcakes.